nuuko Nuuko feather character

 The Core Challenge

-I ran polls, read 500+ reviews, and talked to friends.
-The message was consistent: people want to journal, but apps make it intimidating.
+People want to journal, but apps make it intimidating.
 The problem isn't that journaling doesn't work—it's that current tools make starting feel like a test.
-The blank page intimidates.
-The prompts feel clinical.
-The interfaces prioritize productivity over emotional safety.

 "What's your biggest journaling frustration?"